nclwater/FIRM2/README.md

 The program does not need installation as such.
 It is packaged as a .jar file which can be copied to a directory and executed from there.
 The program needs configuration for where to find data files.

+### IMPORTANT:
+For both running locally and within a docker, the two configurations files, `.firm.properties` and `logger.properties` have to be in the user directory.
+That is the same directory from which the program is being run.

+Edit these two files with the appropriate values before running or dockerizing the application.

 ### Running Locally